yixinliu233/yixinliu233.github.io/_pages/about.md

 News
 ------
+* 2026/04: Our paper on [explainable multi-agent system safeguarding](https://arxiv.org/pdf/2512.18733) has been accepted by ACL 2026 (main conf).
+* 2026/04: Our paper on [multi-agent system safeguarding](https://arxiv.org/pdf/2508.08127) has been accepted by ACL 2026 (main conf).
 * 2026/03: Our survey on [heterophilic graph neural networks](https://arxiv.org/pdf/2202.07082) has been accepted by TKDE.
 * 2026/02: Our paper on [multimodal recommendation]() has been accepted by PAKDD 2026.
 * 2026/01: Our paper on [LLM multi-agent system design](https://arxiv.org/pdf/2601.12996) has been accepted by WWW 2026.